CompOmics/compomics.github.io/pages/ms2rescore/ms2rescore.md

 Modular and user-friendly platform for AI-assisted rescoring of peptide identifications

-> ⚠️ Note: This is the documentation for the fully redeveloped version 3.0 of MS²Rescore, which is
-> now in the beta stage.
-While MS²Rescore 3.0 has been drastically improved over the previous
-> version, you might run into some unforeseen issues.
-Please report any issues you encounter on the
-> [issue tracker][issues] or post your questions on the [GitHub Discussions][discussions] forum.

 ## About MS²Rescore

 MS²Rescore performs ultra-sensitive peptide identification rescoring with LC-MS predictors such as